electron/electron/docs/api/browser-window.md

 ### Using `ready-to-show` event

-While loading the page, the `ready-to-show` event will be emitted when renderer process has done drawing for the first time, showing window after this event will have no visual flash:
+While loading the page, the `ready-to-show` event will be emitted when renderer process has done drawing for the first time if the window is not shown yet.
+Showing the window after this event will have no visual flash:

 ```javascript
 const {BrowserWindow} = require('electron')